drscranto/shiny-tutorial/README.md

 # Introduction to shiny apps

-Follow along with shiny-tutorial.pdf as we build the app in faithful-plus, a fancier version of the siny default app with a built-in data set on eruptions of the Old Faithful geyser in Yellowstone NAtional Park.
+Follow along with shiny-tutorial.pdf as we build the app in faithful-plus, a fancier version of the shiny default app with a built-in data set on eruptions of the Old Faithful geyser in Yellowstone NAtional Park.